lmns-solutions/arduino-interactive-lessons/electronics/resistors.md

 ### Factors determining resitivity

-As noted in [Lesson 1](electricity-basics.md), some materials like metals—silver, copper, and gold—have low resistances.
+As noted in {% include tlink.html id='electronics-electricity-basics' text='Lesson 1' %}, some materials like metals—silver, copper, and gold—have low resistances.
 Other materials such as glass, rubber, and air have high resistance and poor conductivity ("low electron mobility")—these materials are called *insulators*.

 But why?